mneudert/instream/README.md

 Using the statements from the `.travis.yml` you can generate all necessary users for the tests with their proper privileges.

-The test suite will automatically try to detect the version of InfluxDB available.
-Upon successful detection features not avaialable will be excluded, for example the `:csv` response type being available since InfluxDB `1.1.0`.
+The test suite will automatically exclude tests not working for your current environment.
+This includes checking the available InfluxDB version and OTP release.

 If you have not configured your InfluxDB testing instance to provide an UDP endpoint to the "test\_database", you can exclude these tests manually: